aneldev/dynadux/doc/Reducers.md

 When the fetch is fulfilled, it will dispatch the GET_INFO_RESPONSE or the GET_INFO_ERROR action.

-# Split the work of reducer
+# Split the work of the reducer

 Reducers should return the state of the store.
 Reducers can call other reducers that will return a part of the state.